grannycart/subworld-shortstory1/10kstorynotes.md

 * maybe it through sheer chance that many of the watches start ticking in synchronicity.
 * what are the Authority ships doing? depth charging them?
 What the consequence of the ticking watches being heard?
 * (See note on Authorities 'pulling over' a sub in main subworld story elements list)
+* Maybe for this story write it as if it _is_ real --- just drop the reader into a filthy cargo-sub filled world
+	* And out there wandering back and forth in that filth are thousands of cargo submarines, pushing their way through that filth, below the surface, below our consciousness.
+This is how the world's cargo moves, silent, and away from our attention. (it's true even without submarines! also: for reference there's about 10k cargo ships in the world today.)

 ## Rough layout for plot:
 * Start with a description of the sea as a great black greasy stain on the Earth.
 A pool of filth and oil that sways back and forth around the world, pulled by the invisible grip of the moon.
-* A description of submarines as subconsious objects, out there in the world, below the grease pool surface, never seen, occupying space literally below the surface, below the surface of our consciousness.
+* A description of submarines as subconscious objects, out there in the world, below the grease pool surface, never seen, occupying space literally below the surface, below the surface of our consciousness.
 * On board the Prospect, they are cruising on the surface.
 Stacks blowing flame (see rough description)
 * On the radar they spot a ship -- some kind of Authority enforcer; a non-wartime destroyer.
-	* (Maybe a commericial vessel converted for listening and enforcing.
+	* (Maybe a commercial vessel converted for listening and enforcing.)
 	* Perhaps a limited number of armaments for that reason -- they mostly have the power to patrol, and call in more aggressive machines if necessary.
 * It creeps into sight and hits them over the ship-to-ship.
 (Maybe a slow chase into range?)
-	* It idenfies itself as an authority boat, tracking them out of port from another authority
+	* It identifies itself as an authority boat, tracking them out of port from another authority
 	* It orders them to stop and prepare to be boarded because they are suspected of carrying weapons or weapons components
 	* "Weapons components?
 We're carrying a shipment of wristwatches" "...intended for distribution to infantry for timing artillery strikes"
 		* "If they board us they will likely seize the shipment.
 They might seize the whole boat."